clsFormDefID Step

 - Define a variable or a global to store the result.

 - Click the "instantiateForm" step to configure its "Required" properties.
 Provide a name for the step.
 Select a Form definition from the drop-down list.
-Provide the variable or global reference to store the form instance GUID info.
+Provide a variable or global reference to store the form instance GUID.
 Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

 - Click the "clsFormDefID" step to configure its "Required" properties.
 Provide a name for the step.
-Provide the variable or global reference to store the form definition GUID info.
-Provide the variable or global reference that holds the Form instance GUID info.
+Provide the variable or global reference to store the form definition GUID.
+Provide the variable or global reference that holds the Form instance GUID.
 Click the Save button.
 Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.

-- You must navigate the Form Definition page and search for the definition by its name.
-Use the column selector to view the DefinitionID column in the table.
-You notice the definitionID matches the variable or global holding the GUID value from the Process Instance.
+- You must navigate to the Form Definition page and search for the definition by name.
+Use the column selector to display the DefinitionID column in the table.
+You notice that the definitionID matches the variable or global holding the GUID value from the Process Instance.

 Definition Sample: